jogold/cloudstructs/src/slack-app/README.md

 # SlackApp

-Custom resource to create a Slack App
+Custom resource to create a Slack App from a [manifest](https://api.slack.com/reference/manifests).

 ## Usage